devaprakashpro/Webutilbox/PROJECT_ANALYSIS.md

-# 📊 DevTools Dashboard - Complete Project Analysis
+# 📊 WebUtilBox - Complete Project Analysis

 ## 🎯 Project Overview

-**DevTools Dashboard** is a comprehensive, modern web-based developer utility platform that consolidates 13 essential development tools into a single, intuitive interface.
-Built with cutting-edge technologies, it serves as a one-stop solution for common developer tasks.
+**WebUtilBox** is a comprehensive, modern web-based utility platform that consolidates 13 essential development tools into a single, intuitive interface.
+Built with cutting-edge technologies, it serves as a one-stop solution for common developer tasks and web utilities.

 ### 🏆 Key Achievements
 - **13 Production-Ready Tools** - Complete utility suite